kgish/skillzz/README.md

 The website was designed and built as part of a coding challenge given to me by [E-Accent](https://www.e-accent.com/) for the position of Remote Ruby on Rails Developer.

+Special thanks to the authors of the book [Rails 4 in Action](https://www.manning.com/books/rails-4-in-action) which provided me with invaluable guidance.

 ## Coding Challenge